ansys/pymapdl/.devcontainer/README.rst

 .. warning:: Also you might need to change some environment variables or Docker options to adjust to your image configuration.
    Be careful to not commit those changes in your PRs.

 You can now open the current folder (or PyMAPDL repository) using ``ctr/cmd`` + ``shift`` + ``p`` to open the VSCode *Command palette*.
 Then select ``Dev Containers: Open Folder in Container``.
-Because the configuration is available in ``.devcontainer`` directory, VS Code will automatically launch the MAPDL Ubuntu container with the desired configuration.
+Because the configuration is available in ``.devcontainer`` directory, VS Code will automatically launch the MAPDL container with the desired configuration.

-.. note:: If you are an Ansys employee and wants use this development method, please email pyansys.support@ansys.com.
+You can now work normally, but you will be, in fact, working from inside the container.
+Because VSCode mount the local directory into the docker container, you don't lose your changes if accidentally delete your container.
+However, this mounting process might have a significant impact on the container performance, especially noticeable if you are using MacOS.
+You can avoid that by cloning the repository inside the container.
+Visit `Quick start: Open a Git repository or GitHub PR in an isolated container volume <https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume>`_ for more information.

 License
 -------